Jofsec/Vulners-Report/README.md

 **Extra Notes**

-Testing with this script was done on a local host network using VM's provided to us by Fullstack Academy.
-Currently, this version of script only works on Linux based OS's.  https://github.com/vulnersCom/api is Vulner's Github for different ways to use their database for your needs.  https://vulners.com/search?query=!bulletinFamily:ioc%20order:published is a link to the Vulner's Database if you are interesting in looking at what vulnerabilities they are reporting daily.
+We conducted testing for this script on a local host network using VMs provided by Fullstack Academy.
+Please note that the current version of the script is only compatible with Linux-based operating systems.
+To learn more about how to use the Vulners database for your specific needs, visit their Github page at https://github.com/vulnersCom/api.
+Additionally, if you are interested in viewing the daily reported vulnerabilities in the Vulners database, you can access them using the following link: https://vulners.com/search?query=!bulletinFamily:ioc%20order:published.